Legend

 In 2022, PGE explored an earlier iteration of this project with involved City bureaus through an early-assistance conference.
 We received thoughtful, frank feedback about the need to thoroughly explore all possible alternatives and environmental mitigation standards – and the rightfully high bar for projects in Forest Park.

 In May 2024, PGE submitted a Type III land use application to make urgently needed upgrades to transmission lines within existing utility right-of-way on the northern edge of Forest Park.
-As is customary, the application was reviewed by City of Portland Bureaus and is categorized as ‘incomplete’ while PGE, as the applicant, responds to questions from City bureaus.
+As is customary, that application was reviewed by City of Portland Bureaus and categorized as ‘incomplete’ while PGE, responded to questions from City bureaus.
+On October 28, PGE resubmitted its application, which is now complete.
+The public process is now underway.

 The original plan for the Harborton Reliability Project was developed in 2015.
 This phase is intended to increase the reliability and resilience of the power supply to Portland, as well as regional communities, by addressing existing vulnerabilities and delivering an additional power source into the Harborton Substation.
 This project will relieve system stress in order to continue providing safe and reliable electricity to customers in North and Northwest Portland, as well as the western Portland-Metro area.